KlogeBukser/mlproj3/README.md

 ```sh
 make main $(max_run)
 ```
 this takes one input, max_run, is the number of times each model is run.
-In the report 100 is used, but this takes a few minutes.
+In the report 100 is used, but this takes around 10 minutes to run.
 Defualt 10.

 - to delete the plots
 ```sh